james-shijiachen/FastLCDP/ERDesigner/frontend/README.md

 ## Overview

-ERDesigner Frontend is a modern ER diagram design tool based on Vue 3 and TypeScript, supporting entity-relationship modeling, visual editing, and multiple export formats.
+DSDesigner Frontend is a modern Datasource diagram design tool based on Vue 3 and TypeScript, supporting entity-relationship modeling, visual editing, and multiple export formats.
 It provides an intuitive interface for database designers and developers to create and manage database schemas visually.

 ## ✨ Features